10 Snakes With Deadly Toad Toxin Resistance

 Source: iNaturalist user Greg Tasney – CC BY-SA 4.0

-Officially the luckiest snake in Australia.
-The cane toad (Rhinella marina) is an invasive species native to Brazil, which was introduced to Australia in the 1930s to control beetle infestations in sugar plantations.
-It didn’t work, mainly because the bugs stayed high up the stalks, while cane toads stuck to the ground.
-What they did accomplish was a large fall in the snake population, as cane toad skins are coated with a deadly mixture of bufotoxins and bufadenolides.
-The likes of red-bellied black snakes prey on amphibians heavily, but have no natural resistance to the cane toad originating in a foreign country.
+This plan didn’t work, mainly because the bugs stayed high up on the stalks, while the cane toads stuck to the ground.
+What did occur was a large fall in the local snake population, as cane toad skins are coated with a deadly mixture of bufotoxins and bufadenolides.
+The likes of red-bellied black snakes prey on native amphibians heavily, but have no natural resistance to the cane toad originating in a foreign country.

-Cane toads think they’re in complete control of Australia, but they’ll get a shock if they hop into a lake containing a common keelback.
+Cane toads might think they’re in complete control of Australia, but they’ll get a shock if they hop into a lake containing a common keelback.
 This species is also resistant to toxic native frogs, like Dahl’s aquatic frog.

 3 Blue-necked keelback